wdporter/i-am-that-vuepress/70-god-is-the-end-of-all-desire-and-knowledge/readme.md

 **Q:**&ensp;Some sensory experiences as related to myself.

 **M:**&ensp;Not even that.
 You only know that you reäct.
 Who reäcts and to what, you do not know.
-You know on contact that you exist — ‘I am’.
-The ‘I am this’, ‘I am that’ are imaginary.
+You know on contact that you exist — “I Am”.
+The “I am this”, “I Am That” are imaginary.

 **Q:**&ensp;I know the manifested because I participate in it.
 I admit my part in it is very small, yet it is as real as the totality of it.
 And what is more important, I give it meaning.
 Without me the world is dark and silent.